qpwo/dentata/README.md

     settings?: { equality: "===" | "deep"; }
     ): DentataLike<OutputData>;

-// The cached equality algorithm, mainly exported so you can test it for your particular case
-// The last 50k input pairs are cached using their object ids via a js Map. function deepEquals (a: unknown, b: unknown) => boolean;
+// The equality algorithm, mainly exported so you can test it for your particular case function deepEquals (a: unknown, b: unknown) => boolean;
 ```